Types of Perch to catch in North American Waters

 YELLOW PERCH

 Yellow perch (Perca flavescens) is commonly referred to by the names perch, stripe, or perch largemouth bassor mantis is a perciform fish native to a large portion of North America.
-It was first described in the year 1814 in the work of Samuel Latham Mitchill of New York.
+It was first described in 1814 in the work of Samuel Latham Mitchill of New York.

 YELLOW PERCH